CosmoLike/cocoa/README.md

 Supercomputers usually enforce strict quota limits on home folders.
 These limits apply to the total file size and the number of files.
 By default, Anaconda modules install new environments at `$HOME/.conda/envs`.
 Anaconda also stores Gigabytes of downloaded packages in the `$HOME/.conda/pkgs` folder; `pkgs` is used by Anaconda as a package cache folder.
 Therefore, reasonable and widely applied quota limitations to the home folder significantly hinder the installation of new environments without the proposed changes below.

 :one: Create an Anaconda folder on a project folder outside `$HOME` with significantly more tolerant quota restrictions.
-For instance, on the Midway supercomputer I create the Anaconda folder at KICP projects folder with the command
+For instance, on the Midway supercomputer I create the Anaconda folder at KICP projects folder with the command.

     mkdir /project2/kicp/XXX/anaconda/